Map: Georgia's officer-involved shootings under GBI investigation

 Since the beginning of 2018, Georgia has seen 48 officer-involved shootings.
 This map will be updated as more incidents occur.
 Click on each icon for more information about the shootings.

 For a Q and A on officer-involved shootings, scroll below the map.

 In general, law enforcement agencies define an officer-involved shooting as any event where an officer fires a weapon at another person, even if the shooting was accidental or did not injure the suspect.
 The term doesn't include shootings where a person fired at an officer or shootings where an officer is simply present.

 No agency officially tracks all officer-involved shootings in the state, but law enforcement agencies often call in the Georgia Bureau of Investigation to assist in investigating officer-involved shootings, so they keep the most reliable figures.
-This year, the GBI has investigated 13 out of the 15 shootings the AJC is aware of.

 What does this mean?

 GBI spokesman Bahan Rich said the trend doesn't necessarily mean there are more shootings involving police: instead it may indicate police agencies are more likely to request the GBI investigate shooting incidents.
 Law enforcement agencies aren't required to request GBI investigations when an officer-involved shooting occurs, although many choose to do so.
 He said the number of agencies that have requested the GBI investigate officer-involved shootings has gradually increased over the years to include nearly every agency in Georgia.